 In this lesson, you can learn how to improve your score in Parts 1 and 2 of the CAE speaking exam.
-You can learn about parts 1 and 2 of the CAE speaking test, and you’ll see some things you can do to perform better and get a higher CAE speaking score.
+You can learn about parts 1 and 2 of the CAE speaking test, and you’ll see some things you can do to perform better and get a higher score on the CAE speaking exam.

 As you may know, Part 1 involves a 2-minute conversation, during which candidates take turns answering questions.
 The examiner will ask you to speak about everyday topics and the questions will be quite simple.

 1. Always Develop Your Answer in the CAE Speaking Exam

 You don’t have a lot of time, so it’s important to use your time to demonstrate your English skills.

 Give long, full answers—simple “yes” or “no” answers are certainly not enough.Instead, add reasons, details and examples to everything that you say.

 Now, let’s look at an example of this with a sample question.
 Imagine that you are asked:

 I enjoy learning English because I can speak with my foreign friends.